RetroDECK/ES-DE/THEMES-DEV.md

     - Point around which the image will be rotated.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0.5 0.5`
+* `stationary` - type: STRING
+    - If using slide transitions, then this property can be set to keep the element stationary during transition animations.
+This property has no effect when using instant or fade transitions.
+    - `withinView` - Set element as stationary when navigating within the same view, i.e. from system to system or from gamelist to gamelist.
+    - `betweenViews` - Set element as stationary when navigating between views, i.e. from system to gamelist or from gamelist to system.
+    - `always` - Set element as stationary during all transitions.
+    - `never` - Don't set element as stationary during any transitions.
+    - Default is `never`
 * `flipHorizontal` - type: BOOLEAN
     - Flips the image texture horizontally.
     - Default is `false`